Battle of Edson's Ridge: Second night's action

-At the same time, a Japanese company from Watanabe's battalion infiltrated through a gap between the east side of the ridge and Parachute Company C. Deciding that their positions were now untenable, Parachute Companies B and C climbed onto the ridge and retreated to a position behind Hill 123.
+At the same time, a Japanese company from Watanabe's battalion infiltrated through a gap between the east side of the ridge and Parachute Company C. Deciding that their positions were untenable, Parachute Companies B and C climbed onto the ridge and retreated to a position behind Hill 123.
 In the darkness and confusion of the battle, the retreat quickly became confused and disorganized.
 A few Marines began yelling that the Japanese were attacking with poison gas, scaring other Marines who no longer possessed their gas masks.
 After arriving behind Hill 123, some of the Marines continued on towards the airfield, repeating the word "withdraw" to anyone within earshot.
 Other Marines began to follow them.
-Just at the moment that it appeared that the Marines on the hill were about to break and head for the rear in a rout, Edson, Major Kenneth D. Bailey from Edson's staff, and other Marine officers appeared and, with "vivid" language, herded the Marines back into defensive positions around Hill 123.
+Just at the moment that it appeared that the Marines on the hill were about to break and head for the rear in a rout, Major Kenneth D. Bailey from Edson's staff, and other Marine officers appeared and, with "vivid" language, herded the Marines back into defensive positions around Hill 123.

 As the Marines formed into a horseshoe-shaped line around Hill 123, Tamura's battalion began a series of frontal assaults on the hill, charging up the saddle from Hill 80 and up from below the east side of the ridge.
 Under the light of parachute flares dropped by at least one Japanese floatplane, the Marines repulsed the first two attacks by Tamura's men.
 Tamura's troops hoisted a 75 mm "regimental" gun to the top of Hill 80 in an effort to fire it directly at the Marines.
 This gun, which "could have turned the tide in favor of the Japanese," however, was disabled by a faulty firing pin.
 At midnight, during a short lull in the fighting, Edson ordered Parachute Companies B and C to advance from behind Hill 123 to strengthen his left flank.
 With fixed bayonets, the Paramarines swept forward, killing Japanese soldiers who had overrun the Marine lines and were apparently preparing to roll up the Marine lines from the flank, and took position on the east side of the hill.
 Marines from other units, as well as members of Edson's command staff, including Major Bailey, took ammunition and grenades under fire to the Marines around Hill 123, who were running critically low.
 Said Marine participant Captain William J. McKennan, "The Japanese attack was almost constant, like a rain that subsides for a moment and then pours the harder ...
 When one wave was mowed down—and I mean mowed down—another followed it into death."